carlsberg/gh-releaser/README.md

 Updates the version for an open release.

-- Creates a new release branch for the new tag
+- Renames the existing release branch
-- Updates the GitHub Release name and tag
+- Closes old Pull Request
-- Updates the Pull Request to use the new branch
+- Creates a new GitHub Release (doesn't delete the previous)
-- Deletes the old branch
+- Creates a new Pull Request with the new branch

 ### `gh releaser pr`